microsoft/vscode-docs/blogs/2017/09/28/java-debug.md

 September, 28 2017 - Xiaokai He

-For Java developers on VS Code, the [Language Support for Java(TM) by Red Hat] has been a good place to get language features such as IntelliSense and project support.
+For Java developers on Visual Studio Code, the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) has been a good place to get language features such as IntelliSense and project support.
 At the same time, we've also heard feedbacks about lacking of debugging.
 Today, we're excited to announce our ongoing collaboration with Red Hat and enabling Java developers to debug Java applications with a new lightweight [Java Debugger for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=microsoft.vscode-java-debug) based on [Java Debug Server](https://github.com/Microsoft/java-debug).

 ![Java debug extension](2017_09_28_java-debug-extension.png)

-> Both the Java Debugger for Visual Studio Code and Java Debug Server will be open sourced shortly after the initial release.
+>**Note**: Both the Java Debugger for Visual Studio Code and Java Debug Server will be open sourced shortly after the initial release.

 To help Java developers to get started with VS Code quickly, we also created a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) which includes both the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) and [Java Debugger for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=microsoft.vscode-java-debug) so you won't need to search for them individually.
 This is the just our start to create a modern workflow for Java, more features and extensions will be added to the extension pack in the future.